Water supply and sanitation in the European Union: Major challenges

 Major challenges of the EU concerning WSS are connected with modern pressures to the system.
 Climate change, demographic developments, urbanization, economic progress, social changes influence the water sector in many ways.
 The European Union is said to be very effective concerning water management and policies.
 However, especially the new member states located in Eastern Europe are in need of enormous investments to ensure the sustainability of the water infrastructure.

 The existing and foreseen problems are the lack of investments in the rural and municipal water supply which led to poor services (e.g. water leakages, interruption of service, insufficient water availability during drought, etc.), the limited availability of water resources and its energy consumption which can represent up to 50% of municipalities' electricity bill.
 Technologies are actually available and with a quick return on investment but the sole focus on water quality has diverted the attention for the increasing need of sustainability from the water sector in the context of climate change.

 Water supply limitation counts as major concern.
 The first and most rational answer should be to tackle the water leakage problem Europe is facing as almost 1/4 of treated water is leaked in average in the EU.
 Moreover, research shows that water reuse and recycling are also solutions in the long-term.
 Furthermore, expert's advice say that water supply and waste water treatment systems should be decentralised.

 Another challenge within the water sector in Europe is privatisation and lobbyism in the water sector.
 In France, recent problems emerged regarding the privatising of water supply companies.

 The European Union needs to make extra investments of €90 billion in the water and waste sector to meet its 2030 climate and energy goals.
 However, wastewater resources can be useful.
 In the European Union, an estimated 60–70% of wastewater's potential value is still untapped (in heat, energy, nutrients, minerals, metals, chemicals).

+Although the complete eradication of micropollutants in water is not presently a legal requirement in the EU, Switzerland has previously approved a regulation (in effect since March 2014) to minimize micropollutant loads from wastewater treatment plants serving at least 2 000 people.
+Many Member States, including France, Germany, and the Netherlands, are contemplating adding treatments to the usual primary, secondary, and tertiary treatment procedures to reduce micropollutants in treated wastewater.
+These further water treatments are referred to as the "fourth step or quaternary therapy" combined.